joaolemos/reactello/README.md

 # reactello
-A trello clone made using react
+A trello-like TODO list, made using react